nealalan/AWS-Email-Forwarder/README.md

 Use Route 53, SES, S3 &amp; Lambda to implement an email forwarder via the AWS CLI.
 (Not via the console.)

+My use case is I simply want to forward any email to my domain name to my gmail account.
+Using the G Suit has a US$4-5/mo cost that I have no reason to incur.

+I originally received the motivation to work on this from the [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) repo, but I found myself wanting a greater understanding of how all the pieces worked and integrated.
+I particularly wanted to understand the resource access and security.

 ## ASSUMPTIONS

 - The [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/pricing/) free tier] allows for 62000 emails month.
 Inbound Data use is US$.09/1000-256kb chunks (or about 250mb).
 Outgoing attachments are US$0.12 per GB.
 (Just don’t send attachments!)